tschmoderer/2017-euler-prj/README.md

 ## Coming Soon

  - Computation for 800 & 1600 Nodes
+ - A post processing script that will only process existing data
  - The method for non regular distribution of Nodes
  - Maybe the routine in C
  - A repport explaining all this work